OREGON EVICTION FILINGS

 Data source: Evicted in Oregon | Lisa Bates | Portland State University

-Analysis by: The Eviction Research Network | Tim Thomas & Hannah Moore | UC Berkeley
+Analysis by: The Eviction Research Network | Mia Schwinghammer, Tim Thomas, & Hannah Moore | UC Berkeley

 Eviction case counts in this report are the most recent numbers from the Oregon Judicial Department court records.
-These counts currently do not include filings from Justice Courts or municipal courts in Baker, Clackamas, Douglas, Gilliam, Grant, Harney, Lane, Linn, Malheur, Marion, Morrow, Sherman, Tillamook, Wheeler counties (see the EiO date page for more info).
+These counts currently do not include filings from Justice Courts or municipal courts in Baker, Clackamas, Douglas, Gilliam, Grant, Harney, Linn, Malheur, Marion, Morrow, Sherman, Tillamook, Wheeler counties (see the EiO date page for more info).

 Overview

-For a detailed explanation and diagram about the eviction process in Oregon, visit the Evicted in Oregon FAQ page on eviction.
-In short, evictions are not a single event.
+Evictions are not a single event.
 The process starts with a landlord's notice to evict a tenant, which may proceed to eviction court (i.e., eviction filing) if the tenant can not pay back rent or leave.
 At court, the tenant may be able to negotiate an agreement, move to trial, or end with a judgment of eviction and even a lockout by the sheriff.
 In few cases households stay.

 We consider a household to be displaced by an eviction if they move at any point of the process, which is a difficult number to measure.
 Notices are not administratively collected and this study only examines cases that went to court.
 Because a household may leave prior to a filing, the numbers presented here are an under-count of households that have been displaced by eviction.
+For a detailed explanation and diagram about the eviction process in Oregon, visit the Evicted in Oregon FAQ page on eviction.

 Summary of findings